NiSi Filter System Review

 At Photo Plus New York, NiSi showcased its glass filters and compared them to filters from Lee and Hitech.
 Their setup showed the performance of a NiSi glass filter using a special device, as seen in our interview below:

 Obviously, the test was exaggerated quite a bit to make NiSi look good, but still, it made us want to check if their claims were actually true.
 After testing NiSi filters, we came to conclusion that their glass filters are indeed superior to most popular resin filters on the market.
-However, this also does not mean that NiSi has something to offer that Lee or HiTech do not – both companies actually offer their versions of glass filters, although at a higher price premium.
-HiTech’s 0.6 GND Firecrest filters are made from 4mm thick Schott glass, which is basically as good as a filter can get.
-At $350, however, it is over 2x more expensive, making such filters cost-prohibitive for many photographers out there.
+However, this also does not mean that NiSi has something to offer that Lee or HiTech do not – both companies actually offer their versions of glass filters.
+HiTech’s 0.6 GND Firecrest filters are made from 2mm thick Schott glass, and if you want to step up the game for professional video work, the company even offers 4mm thick Schott glass, which is basically as good as a filter can get.
+The 2mm Firecrest filters are sold at around $170, whereas their premium 4mm line starts at $350.
+HiTech’s 2mm filters are more expensive than the NiSi’s equivalent filters because HiTech bonds their filters, so the filter coating is sandwiched in between two pieces of glass.
+This greatly increases the durability of the filter as even anti-scratch coatings can be scratched.
+The HiTech 2mm filters are considerably harder to scratch and unlike many others, they would not be scratched by a fabric pouch.
+After using NiSi filters for the past few months, I can confirm that their coating can be easily scratched if you are not using a solid protective case – I would not recommend to use NiSi filters in a pouch.
+For this reason, if you are worried about durability, my recommendation is to go with the HiTech filters.

+It is also important to understand differences between regular and Schott glass.
+Schott glass is made in Germany and it is the best glass in the world, so we encourage you to check out HiTech’s Firecrest line of products as well.
+Per requests from our readers, we will do our best to put HiTech’s Firecrest system to similar tests as well and report our findings in a separate review.

 5.2) 10 Stop ND Filter Comparison